All Episodes

 And, you know, for me, it's never been a zero-sum game.

-There are other people in our industry that are just wack-a-do and sane, and and for them it's it's either me or nothing.
+There are other people in our industry that are just wackadoodle insane.

-And meaning they just they think they're the best, and everybody else is horrible.
+And meaning they just, they think they're the best and everybody else is horrible.

 And I can tell you some of the great local hosts in this country, many of whom happen to be friends of mine that I have great admiration for, that are enormously talented, that work, you know, extraordinarily hard.

-I mean, I think Lars Larson has done seven-hour radio programs for years, or my buddy Joe Paggs, or any of these guys.
+I mean, I think Lars Larson has done seven-hour radio programs for years.

-Larry O'Connor's a good guy.
+Larry O'Connor is a good guy.

 I saw him recently at Talkers.